-If you’ve spent hours browsing homes online and in person only to find deal-breakers with every single one, you may have considered giving up the home search altogether to build your own place from the bottom up.
+If you’ve spent hours browsing homes online and in person only to find dealbreakers with every single one, you may have considered giving up on buying a house altogether and opting instead to build your own place from the bottom up.

 Building your own house can come with a lot of benefits, the main one being that you have the opportunity to get exactly what you want and create a house that checks off every item on your “want” and “need” lists – provided you can afford it.

 How Much Does It Cost To Build A House?

 According to HomeAdvisor, the average cost to build a house is almost $298,000.
 That may sound like a lot, but it’s actually slightly less than the median home sales price, which was $310,900 in the third quarter of 2019, according to the Federal Reserve Bank of St. Louis.

 The total cost of building a home can also vary quite a bit depending on the choices you make, the materials you use, labor costs and even what region of the country you’re in.
 Though $298,000 is the average, most homeowners spend $150,000 – $445,000 to build their home.